sebastge/thesisFinal/README.md

 To run casEV you will need Repast Simphony installed locally.
 Installation instruction can be found at: https://repast.github.io/

-After installing Rapst Simphony, this repository needs to be cloned locally.
-After doing that, import the project using Eclipse IDE (w/Repast Simphony):

-Right click package exporer window -> import -> General -> Existing projects into work space -> select root directory (navigate to the cloned the project) -> finish.)

 To run the model, click the dropdown next to the green playbutton in Eclipse (run) and select "run configurations", select casEV and then press run.
 A window with the repast Simphony GUI should open, where you can enter parameters and run simulations.